amfairley/nunisi/DESIGN.md

 Multiple tables in a relational database will be required to meet all of the targets for this project.
 These models will be:
 - **User**: A Django model that will be updated using Django AllAuth and consisting of a number of fields that will not be queried or used in the project.
 The fields of note will be: ID, email, password, is_superuser (for admin privileges on the site).
 - **Profile**: This will handle the user profile data.
 The fields will be: ID, User (foreign key; one to one), newsletter (True if signed up to a newsletter), and the information fields required for stripe such as first and last names, address information and contact details etc.
 - **Room**: This will hold all the information about the specific rooms.
-The fields will be: ID, name, sanitised_name (for display on the website), amenities (a JSON list of amenity IDs), description, image, price, unavailability (a JSON list of book dates).
+The fields will be: ID, name, sanitised_name (for display on the website), amenities (a JSON list of amenity IDs), description, image, price, unavailability (a JSON list of booked dates).
+- **Order**: This will have the information pertinent to each order including a unique order number, name, email, phone number of the customer, the total cost, the time of the order and a unique payment intent id to connect with Stripe to process payments.
 - **Amenities**: This will have the amenity information for rooms such as air conditioning, balcony, bed size etc. The fields will be: ID, name, sanitised_name (for display on the website), icon (a string of the html for a fontawesome icon).
 - **Trip**: This will hold the information of a trip that has been booked.
-It will have: ID, Profile (foreign key, many to one), Room (foreign key, one to one), start_date, end_date, cancelled (boolean field with defautl to False).
+It will have: ID, Profile (foreign key, many to one), Room (foreign key, one to one), start_date, end_date, number of guests, cost, and cancelled (boolean field with default to False).
 - **Review**: This will have the information for a review of a trip.
-The fields will be: ID, Trip (foreign key, one to one), clean_rating (rating cleanliness 1-5), food_rating (rating the food 1-5), service_rating (rating the service received 1-5), staff_rating (rating the staff attitude/helpfulness etc 1-5), overall_rating (1-5), review_content (text).
+The fields will be: ID, Trip (foreign key, one to one), content (a text field), rating from 1-5, and a verified tag.
+In the future, futher fields can be added to help the user submit a review that is more useful to the hotel owner.
+These fields could be clean_rating (rating cleanliness 1-5), food_rating (rating the food 1-5), service_rating (rating the service received 1-5), staff_rating (rating the staff attitude/helpfulness etc 1-5).

 #### Front-end
-The website will be built using Django, allowing for template inheritance and partitions functionality into different apps, resulting in less duplicate code written and quicker load times for the user.
+The website will be built using Django, allowing for template inheritance and partitioning functionality into different apps, resulting in less duplicate code written and quicker load times for the user.

 **Templates**
 - **base.html**: This will be the base template that the others call from to ensure a cohesive structure across the website.
-Present here will be:
+It will have:
     - All the header meta information
     - Links to styling and JavaScript scripts
     - The header with the site logo, a booking form, and account navigation links